itsvvill/itsvvill/README.md

 {
   "intro": {
     "name": "Will Eason",
-    "located_in": "Seattle, WA",
+    "located_in": "Seattle, WA, USA",
     "email": "itvvillwork@gmail.com"
   },
   "education_and_experience": {
     "current_role": "Full Stack Engineering Fellow",
-    "previous_role": "10 YOE as ESL teacher",
+    "previous_role": "10 YOE as a teacher teaching English, History, and Science in Elementary Schools in 4 countries", "education": [
-    "education": [
-      "BA in Spanish from University of Kansas", "Self-taught Software Engineer",
-      "Formation Fellow since June 2022"
+      "BA in Spanish, minor in Business from University of Kansas", "Formation Fellow since June 2022"
     ],
     "languages_and_technologies": [